-US’s Blinken meets PA’s Abbas amid Gaza ceasefire calls by Arab leaders
+Abbas joins Arab leaders in calling for Gaza truce in meeting with Blinken

 Meeting with Abbas

-Blinken was set for another diplomatic test on Sunday as he prepared to meet Abbas in Ramallah, his first trip to the occupied West Bank since the war began.
+Blinken engaged in another diplomatic challenge on Sunday as he met with Abbas in Ramallah, his first trip to the occupied West Bank since the war began.

+The US Department of State kept the visit tight-lipped, refusing to confirm it until after Blinken had physically departed the West Bank.
+Still, news of his arrival leaked, leading to demonstrations against the visit and US backing for Israel in the occupied territory.

+Aside from pleasantries, neither Abbas nor Blinken were seen greeting each other on camera, nor did they issue public statements.

+State Department spokesperson Matthew Miller said Blinken had reaffirmed the US’s commitment to ensuring life-saving humanitarian assistance and essential services in Gaza, and emphasised that Palestinians must not be forcibly displaced.

+Blinken and Abbas also talked about efforts to reinstall calm and stability in the West Bank, including by halting extremist violence against Palestinians, Miller said, in reference to violence perpetrated by Israeli settlers.

-He previously put forward the idea of the Palestinian Authority (PA) playing a future governance role in Gaza as a way out of the conflict.
+Previously, Blinken had said the Palestinian Authority (PA) could play a future governance role in Gaza as a way out of the conflict, but it was unclear if that topic featured in his discussions with Abbas.

-“At some point, what would make the most sense is for an effective and revitalised Palestinian Authority to have governance and ultimately security responsibility for Gaza,” Blinken said.
+Palestinian activist Fadi Quran told Al Jazeera that Blinken’s main mission was likely to “explain the US position of not asking for a ceasefire” to the Palestinian Authority, which is itself struggling with rising public discontent.

+“The Palestinian Authority is bleeding legitimacy… So they are required to ask for a ceasefire, at least publicly,” Quran said.

-He is also set to visit Turkey on Sunday and meet Turkish President Recep Tayyip Erdogan, who had been rebuilding relations with Israel before the Gaza war.
+After Blinken’s meeting with Abbas, he immediately set off for Turkey to meet Turkish President Recep Tayyip Erdogan, who had been rebuilding relations with Israel before the Gaza war.

 Their ties seem to deteriorate due to Erdogan’s fierce pro-Palestine stance and admonishment of Israel’s war-time conduct.